shsagir/play-area-sync/README.md

 # Stack meta

-# where to show this: universal, pro old — REQUIRED
+# where to show this: uni, pro old, all — REQUIRED when required
-stack:  universal
+stack:     univ

 # link to the Old App version
 oldLink:   mysql-old

 # link to the Universal App verison
 uniLink:   mysql-uni

 # link to the professional version
 proLink:   mysql-pro